kercre123/cavalier/README.md

 export HOUND_KEY=<houndify client key>
 export HOUND_ID=<houndify client id>
 ```
 3. Run start.sh.
-It will build the program and run it.
-If you are just running the program, make sure source.sh is sourced and LD_LIBRARY_PATH includes vosklib.
+It will run cavalier with the appropriate LD_LIBRARY_PATH, and with source.sh sourced.
 4. I use nginx as a proxy for the accounts API, and leave the rest not behind a proxy.